 Tooth Crown (Caps)

-A crown is a dental restoration cap that fully covers a damaged tooth to restore its appearance and improve strength as well as functionality.
+A dental crown is a dental restoration cap that fully covers a damaged tooth to restore its appearance and improve strength as well as functionality.
 These “caps” are cemented permanently in place at and above the gumline.
 Caring for a crown is simple since you care for it just like you would care for your natural teeth.